cmsmcq/gingersnap/A/worklog.md

 `$used` parameter) is not correctly implemented.

 But I'm going to check in the current version, just to have a check point.

+(Later.)
+One problem was inconsistency on whether the parameters passed in the right-sibling traversal were to be tunnel parameters or not.
+If you receive them as tunnel parameters but pass without tunnel="yes", the results will not be as expected.

+Running the module on ixml now produces just two tests, but only one of them is actually a complete tree; the second fails with 29,000 elements and a height of 21.
+There are 1951 unexpanded nonterminal elements in the failed attempt, 1894 of them 'comment' or 'cchar'.
+The flaw here appears to be that the way things get expanded, there is a higher likelihood than desirable that comments will nest.

+That falls, I supposed, into the class of 'unlucky expansions' that led me to want to be able to leave pseudo-terminals unexpanded.
+I wonder:  if I specify just comment as a pseudo-terminal, would the module succeed in building a full test case?